Drew Pearce: Point of No Return

+Judge Dredd

+In 2025, it was reported that Pearce would write a screenplay for a film centered around the comic character Judge Dredd.
+Taika Waititi is attached to direct.

 Music videos

 In March 2012, Pearce directed the music video for the song "Rearrange" by Miles Kane.
 By March 2018, it had received over 3.9 million YouTube views.
-Pearce went on to direct a video for the Father John Misty song "The Night Josh Tillman Came to Our Apartment".
+Pearce went on to direct a video for the Father John Misty song "The Night Josh Tillman Came to Our Apt.".